canonical/github-runner-operator/docs/tutorial/quick-start.md

 Once the self-hosted runner is available on GitHub, it can be used to run GitHub Actions jobs similar to runners provided by GitHub.
 The only difference being the label specified in the `runs-on` of a job.

-The self-hosted runner managed by the charm will have the following labels: `self-hosted`, `linux`, the application name, and labels from the [`labels` charm configuration](https://charmhub.io/github-runner/configurations#labels).
+In addition to the labels added by the GitHub runner application by default, the charm will include labels from the [`labels` charm configuration](https://charmhub.io/github-runner/configurations#labels).

-In the above deployment, the application name was not specified, hence the default value of `github-runner` was used.
-As such, `github-runner` will be a label for the self-hosted runner managed by the application instance.

 To test out the self-hosted runner, create the following file under the path `.github/workflows/runner_test.yaml` in the repository with the following content: